ljpatrick/marxpaint/magic/docs/en/README.txt

              location of the mouse at the beginning and end of the stroke.

-             Typically, plugins that let the user "draw" effects onto the canvas utilize Tux Paint's "line()" 'Magic' tool plugin helper function to calculate the points of the line between (ox,oy) and (x,y), and call another function within the plugin to apply the effect at each point.
-(See "Tux Paint Functions and Data," below).
+             Typically, plugins that let the user "draw" effects onto the canvas utilize Marx Paint's "line()" 'Magic' tool plugin helper function to calculate the points of the line between (ox,oy) and (x,y), and call another function within the plugin to apply the effect at each point.
+(See "Marx Paint Functions and Data," below).

              The plugin should report back what part of the canvas was